-Masifundise Weekly Information Update February 12, 2014 Welcome to the Masifundise Development Trust Weekly Update of the year.
-This information sheet is published every Wednesday and distributed via our database, our website and social media.
-It provides information on the work of Masifundise and Coastal Links South Africa.
-Rock Lobster permit dispute in Arniston and […]
+Weekly Information Update This information sheet is published every Wednesday and distributed via our database, our website and social media.
+It provides information on the work of Masifundise Development Trust (Masifundise) and Coastal Links South Africa (CLSA).
+9 July 2014 New guidelines to improve impact of Marine Protected Areas UCT’s Environmental and Evaluation Unit (EEU) […]

 Masifundise is building an extensive communication platform that includes, print, electronic and social media.
 With every issue concerning and affecting small scale fisher's, Masifundise endeavours to be heard.